x-cray/marathon-registrator/README.md

 # Features
 * Automatically registers/deregisters Marathon tasks as services in Consul.
-* Real-time updates of service registry.
+* Updates service registry in real-time.
 * Uses new Marathon [Event Stream](https://mesosphere.github.io/marathon/docs/rest-api.html#event-stream)
 (e.g. /v2/events) for getting service updates.
 No need to reconfigure Marathon to use webhooks.
-* Automatic cleanup of dangling services from service registry.
+* Automatically cleans up dangling services from service registry.
 * Designed with extensibility in mind: service scheduler and service registry are abstractions which may have different implementations.
-Currently, there is only Marathon scheduler and Consul service registry implemented.
+Currently, there are only Marathon scheduler and Consul service registry implemented.

 # Installation